 Postdoctoral Scholar Appointments and Reappointments

 There are two classifications of postdoctoral fellow at Vanderbilt: Postdoctoral Scholar, Research and Postdoctoral Scholar, Trainee.
 Postdoctoral Scholar, Research (PDS Fellow) is a position funded by the mentor’s research grants.
 The Postdoctoral Scholar, Trainee (PDS Trainee) is funded by training grants and individual fellowships.
-The job categories of Research Associate and Senior Research Associate still exist, but these are for individuals who are no longer considered in training or transitioning to independence.
-If you and the PDS want that person to stay more “permanently”, or be given a “promotion”, they can be appointed as Senior Research Associate or as Research Assistant Professor if the person wants to become somewhat independent and be able to serve as a PI on grants.
+The job categories of Research Associate and Senior Research Associate still exist, but these staff positions are for individuals who are no longer considered in training or transitioning to independence.
+If the PI and the postdoc want the postdoc to stay longer than five or six years or be given a “promotion,” then the postdoc can be appointed as Senior Research Associate or as a Research Assistant Professor if the person wants to become somewhat independent and be able to serve as a PI on grants.

 - Appointment length (one year or less) including effective date

 - Salary (Click here for recommended salary)